jamesob/clii/README.md

-useful like try to find a life partner or see how much grain alcohol I can drink within the span of an X-Files episode, but each time I'm typing out some overly verbose `argparse` incantation that I had to look up on docs.python.org for the fourth time in a year, one of the few remaining shreds of childlike wonder for computing left in my over-caffeinated heart gets crosslegged and sets itself on fire.
+useful like try to find a life partner or see how much grain alcohol I can drink within the span of an X-Files episode, but each time I'm typing out some overly verbose `argparse` incantation that I had to look up on docs.python.org for the sixteenth time in a year, one of the few remaining shreds of childlike wonder for computing left in my over-caffeinated heart gets crosslegged and sets itself on fire.